Qihoo360/qbusbridge/README.md

 Navigate to the cxx/c installation directory，and run `build.sh -release`, you will get a new file named libqbus.so in the "./lib/release" directory.

 #### *go*
+First run kafkabridge/cxx/build_librdkafka.sh.
 Navigate to the Go installation directory，and run `build.sh`, you will get the new files qbus.go and libQBus_go.so in the directory "gopath/src/qbus".

 #### *python*
 Navigate to the Python installation directory, run `build.sh`, that will generate two files, qbus.py and _qbus.so in the current directory.